-Air agencies should include in their exceptional events demonstration the details of the public comment process including newspaper listings, website postings, and/or places (library, agency office) where the hardcopy was available.
-The agency should also include comments received and the agency's responses to comments.
+Air agencies should include in their exceptional events demonstration the details of the public comment process including newspaper listings, Web site postings, and/or places (library, agency office) where the hardcopy was available.
+As noted in Section 6.1, the agency should also include comments received and the agency's responses to those comments.